-Japan (Ainu), Africa, India, New Zealand (Maori), Tahiti and Hawaii, all have rich totem poles histories, however, generally these poles are referred to as Tikis, carvings and ancestral poles and figures.
+Countries worldwide have rich totem poles histories, however, generally the poles outside of the Pacific Northwest are referred to as Tikis, carvings and ancestral poles and figures.

-In addition, these poles usually represent a form of worship, taboo or reference to gods and deities.
-Northern American totem poles have no religious tradition.
+In addition, non-Pacific Northwest traditional poles usually represent a form of worship, taboo or make reference to gods and deities.
+Pacific Northern American totem poles record daily life, possessions and displays of beauty and wealth or power with no religious tradition.

 Fun classroom project.
 The Thomas Elementary Art Blogspot displays some cute totem poles made by 4th graders -